Klein Curacao info

 Frequently Asked Questions

+Is Klein Curacao worth it?
 The answer to this is actually quite easy.
 Spending a day on an uninhabited island is a unique experience in itself.
-But because this day is combined with seeing some impressive sights, swimming with sea turtles, dolphin spotting, a wonderful crossing on a beautiful boat and the whole day of delicious food and drinks makes a day trip to Klein Curacao by far on the first place of things you must have seen or done during your vacation on Curacao.
-This trip was named the most beautiful trip in the Caribbean by Lonely Planet in 2021.
+But because this day is combined with seeing some impressive sights, swimming with sea turtles, dolphin spotting, a wonderful crossing on a beautiful boat and all day all inclusive delicious food and drinks makes a day trip to Klein Curacao by far on the first place of things you must have seen or done during your vacation on Curacao.
+This trip was named the most beautiful trip in the Caribbean by Lonely Planet in 2022.
+Hence the name Little Curacao a Caribbean pearl.

 Not satisfied after your tour?
 We offer a full refund!
 To be eligible for this refund, your request must meet our refund requirements.

-On Klein Curacao, you can see several things.
+What is there to do on Klein Curacao?
+On Klein Curacao you can see various things.
 Surely the most famous sights are the iconic lighthouse and the imposing shipwreck.

 In a close second place is the beautiful stretched beach.
 The sand is even whiter than in Curacao and the views breathtaking.
 The beach was named the most beautiful beach in the Caribbean in 2019.